 On the 25th May 2018, the EU brought in the new General Data Protection Regulations, or GDPR, replacing the 1995 Data Protection Directive.
 This new legislation which has taken over 4 years to draft and refine, is designed to inform the decisions of marketers, and help safeguard personal data in all EU member states.

 So, what is GDPR?

-The General Data Protection Regulation (GDPR) is a new digital privacy regulation being introduced on the 25th May, 2018.
+The General Data Protection Regulation (GDPR) was a new digital privacy regulation which was introduced on the 25th May, 2018.
 Across the EU, one central set of standardised regulations will protect users in all member states.

 Hold on, what about Brexit?
 On 21 June 2017 the UK Government revealed its legislative programme for the coming two years.
 As well as pressing ahead with the UK’s withdrawal from the European Union, the Government has confirmed its intention to bring the EU General Data Protection Regulation (the “GDPR”) into UK law, ensuring the country’s data protection framework is “suitable for our new digital age, allowing citizens to better control their data.”

 The biggest reason for introducing the GDPR now is because the current EU data privacy regulations are still based on a document that was first adopted in 1980s (later updated in 1995 & 1998 in the UK).

 It should be fairly obvious then, that the data privacy principles that the EU currently works to are pretty outdated.
 They don’t take smartphones, social media, or even advanced web technology like Artificial Intelligence (AI) into consideration.

 Shockingly, Symantec’s State of European Privacy Report shows 90% of businesses believe it’s too difficult to remove customer data and 60% do not have the processes in place to do so.